 Perhaps a bit of educated speculation is warranted.
 Leafy fig trees provided cool shade in the midst of the day.
 They were a safe place of rest and comfort, where one could be undisturbed (Micah 4:4).
 Here, people of faith could reflect, meditate, and pray.

 Perhaps it is not a big reach to suppose that Nathaniel might have been meditating on the promises of the Father, praying, “Lord, when will the Messiah come?
 Will I know Him?
 Please show me a sign.”

 John 1:47 “Look, a true Israelite in whom there is no deceit!”

-The Greek word translated deceit is dolos.
+The Greek word translated as deceit is dolos.
 This word literally meant fish bait.
-It came to connote deceit, treachery, fraud, cunning, dishonesty, taking advantage through craft and deception.
+It connotes deceit, treachery, fraud, cunning, dishonesty, and taking advantage through craft and deception.

-A person without deceit is one who “would never lie” or “would never deceive anyone.”
-Such a person is one who is trusted to tell the truth, without wavering.
+A person without deceit “would never lie” or “would never deceive anyone.”
+Such a person can be trusted to tell the truth consistently.

 Psalm 32:2 How blessed is the man to whom the LORD does not impute iniquity, and in whose spirit, there is no deceit!

 Are you the right size?